sideround/python-project/README.md

 You examine Door C. It is locked but you don't have the key.

-You examine Door B. Your unlock it with a key you have.
+You examine Door B. You unlock it with a key you have.

 Do you want to go to the next room?